sysread/ts-skeleton/README.md

 ## Architecture

 There isn't any.
-The skeleton has two dependencies, typescript and requirejs for handling imports.
+The skeleton has three dependencies, typescript, requirejs for handling imports, and jasmine for testing.
 Code goes in `lib`. `lib/app.ts` is your entry point.
 The `main()` function there is called when the app loads in the browser.

 `index.html` loads requirejs, requirejs loads `loader.js`, `loader.js` loads
 `dist/app.js` and calls `app.main()`.